flow402app/flow402-sdk/README.md

-# Flow402 SDK – Fully Automatic Analytics for x402
+# Flow402 SDK – The Easiest Analytics for x402 Payments

-The easiest way to track revenue from your x402-powered API.
+Flow402 automatically tracks revenue from your x402-powered API.
+No manual logging.
+No extra configuration.
+Just **one line of code**.

 ## Installation